 What to Do When You Receive a Houston Public Works Backflow Testing Notice

-Why You Received This Letter
+Why You Received The Letter & What It Means

 Houston Public Works requires all registered backflow preventer assemblies to be tested at installation, after any repair or relocation, and annually thereafter.
 The notice explains that failure to comply can result in fines, citations, or suspension of water service.